wjheesen/gulp-shadify/README.md

 }
 ```

+Note:
+- The first function must be the vertex shader.
+- The second function must be the fragment shader.
+- Uniforms must be prefixed with "u_".
+- Attributes must be prefixed with "a_".

 See http://evanw.github.io/glslx/ for information on GLSLX.

 ## Create a gulp task
 ```javascript
 var gulp = require("gulp");
 var rename = require("gulp-rename");